Austrian Regionalliga West: Second tier (1960–1974)

-Until the end of the 1973–74 season the Austrian Regionalligen, including the West section which was formed in 1960, operated as the second tier of the national pyramid, with the champions promoted directly to the top flight.
-A major restructuring in 1974–75 created ten-club First and Second Bundesligen and dissolved the Regionalliga West and Central.
-Promotion to the Second Bundesliga was thereafter decided by play-offs between the Landesliga champions of Salzburg, Tyrol and Vorarlberg (and other provinces), while the Regionalliga East champion retained direct promotion.
-In 1977–78, Salzburg and Tyrol introduced the Alpenliga as an intermediate third tier above their Landesligas.
+A restructuring in 1974–75 created ten-club First and Second Bundesligen and dissolved the Regionalliga West and the Regionalliga Central.
+Promotion to the second Bundesliga was thereafter decided by play-offs between the Landesliga champions of Salzburg, Tyrol, Vorarlberg and the central provinces, while the Regionalliga East champion kept direct promotion.
+In 1977–78 Salzburg and Tyrol introduced the Alpenliga as an intermediate third tier above their Landesligen.
+Vorarlberg did not take part, and from 1977–78 its Landesliga champion met the Alpenliga winner in a play-off.